SAP-samples/btp-azure-opensap/Week2/Unit1/README.md

 ![Azure AD](./images/aar_0110.png)

-7.3 In SAP Business Technolgy Platform Open Connectors, access to the API is via the signed-in user.
+7.3 In SAP Business Technology Platform Open Connectors, access to the API is via the signed-in user.
 Select **Delegated Permissions** for accessing APIs as signed-in user.

 ![Azure AD](./images/aar_0120.png)